Win-Win Simple Solution or Financial Disaster?

 - Life insurance as security for spousal support or child support.

-Before the first divorce mediation appointment, a spouse should ask the divorce lawyer to prepare a rough balance sheet showing the approximate values of the assets, the debts and the proposed alternative scenarios for a division of the community property assets and debts.
-It is critical to have proposed solutions before divorce mediation commences.
+Before the first divorce mediation appointment, a spouse should ask the Orange County divorce lawyer to prepare a rough balance sheet showing the approximate values of the assets, the debts and the proposed alternative scenarios for a division of the community property assets and debts.
+It is critical to have a written outline of proposed solutions before divorce mediation commences.

-Most Divorce Lawyers Settle The Vast Majority of Their Cases
+Most Orange County Divorce Lawyers Settle The Vast Majority of Their Cases

-An alternative to divorce mediation can be achieved by each party retaining a reasonable and settlement oriented divorce lawyer who is proactive and solution oriented.
-If the parties follow this approach they can obtain a mediated result that is cost effective and fair to both sides.
+An alternative to divorce mediation is each party retaining a reasonable and settlement-oriented Orange County divorce lawyer who is proactive and solution oriented.
+If the parties follow this approach they can obtain a mediated result that is cost effective and fair to each.
 This approach can result in the functional equivalent of a divorce mediation without a divorce mediator.
-Divorce lawyers often serve as mediators for their clients.
+Orange County divorce lawyers often serve as mediators for their clients in this context.

-Retaining a divorce lawyer does not mean that you are going to trial.
+Retaining an Orange County divorce lawyer does not mean that you are going to trial.
 However, if you are referred to a divorce lawyer who has the reputation of being hyper-aggressive, the odds are that you will not have a peaceful and amicable settlement.
-The selection of a divorce lawyer dictates, to a large degree, how the case will be resolved: trial or settlement.
-The section in our website, Selecting A Divorce Lawyer, is designed to help you find the type of divorce lawyer that you desire to retain.
+The selection of an Orange County divorce lawyer dictates, to a large degree, how the case will be resolved: trial or settlement.
+The section in our website, Selecting A Divorce Lawyer, is designed to help you find the type of Orange County divorce lawyer that you desire to retain.

 If there is a business, complex tax issue, trust income, separate property, tracing issue, or other complex financial issue, divorce mediation may be particularly problematic.